microbullet/SgkDoc/index.md

 # Shotgun King Documentation
 ## Prerequisites

-[Click me](https://microbullet.github.io) to go back to the resources page
 ### Things that you absolutely need to have before you begin modding
 - Basic knowledge file structures and how to navigate through menus
 - A text editor of some kind